ByteAtATime/nothing-ear-rust/README.md

 -   Currently, the utility is designed for Linux systems with the `bluez` Bluetooth stack.
 -   It relies on specific constants (`EAR_ADDRESS`, `EAR_CHANNEL`, `EAR_BATTERY`) that might be subject to change with firmware updates or different Nothing Ear models.
+-   Similarly, this whole protocol is reverse-engineered and might not be accurate or complete.
+Nothing can change the protocol at any time, rendering this utility useless.

 ## Contributing